top of page

 In my practice I find that balancing the emotions is necessary to treat any health condition.
 Pain, insomnia, digestive issues, sexual health, you name it.
 Balancing the emotional body balances the physical one.

-Flowers are known to be calming and sensual in many cultures.
-There are many flowers in the Chinese herbal pharmacy that can be blended mindfully to awaken our sensual selves and calm the mind and body.
+Flowers are known to be calming and grounding in many cultures.
+There are many flowers in the Chinese herbal pharmacy that can be blended mindfully to soothe the nervous system and calm the mind and body.
 We will balance the light floral tones with licorice root and green tea.
 Here are the benefits of each herb we will blend today:

-Rose - Mei Gui Hua: This herb is an aphrodisiac and an antidepressant.
-It calms and lifts the Spirit, clears Heat and inflammation, and moves Qi and Blood to regulate the menstrual cycle and reproductive system.
+Rose - Mei Gui Hua: This herb is uplifting and used as a natural antidepressant.
+It calms and lifts the Spirit, clears Heat and inflammation, and moves Qi and Blood to regulate the organs and restore emotional wellbeing.

-Jasmine - Mo Li Hua: This flower balance emotions, lifts the Spirit, calms digestion and detoxifies the blood.
+Jasmine - Mo Li Hua: This flower balances the emotions, lifts the Spirit, calms digestion and detoxifies the blood.
 It is great to alleviate body aches and regulates Qi flow in the body.
 Jasmine cultivates purity, spiritual awakening, and love.

 Chrysanthemum - Ju Hua: This herb clears Heat and calms the Spirit and alleviates anxiety.
-This flower is amazing at clearing red eyes and brightening the vision.
+This flower is amazing at clearing red, teary eyes and brightening the vision.

 Jade Cloud Green Tea - Lu Cha: Green tea detoxifies the body and cools the Liver, while quenching thirst.
 It is full of antioxidants that are anti-aging properties that help the mind stay focused and clear with productive energy.